 Third, his coming also means that the world we take for granted will be dissolved and burned up.
 What will last is the Lord’s love and the eternal life he promised, “a new heaven and a new earth” as John reminds us in Revelation 21.

 Peter concludes the chapter with an exhortation to be on our guard so we do not fall away.

 - What does the return of Jesus mean for you?
 Why can you always say, “Amen.
 Come.
 Lord Jesus”?

 Jesus’ return means that my tears, sorrows, and pains are gone.I will rest from the earthly struggles I must endure.I will join loved ones who trusted the promises of Jesus, and together we will praise him forever.
 I deserve none of the promises of God, but by grace he gives them to me and to all believers.
 I long to be with the One who loves me so.
 I can anticipate his return now with the prayer, “Come, Lord Jesus,”because I need not fear the great catastrophe of the Last Day and the judgment of all flesh.I belong to Jesus by grace; my name is written in his book of life.

 Contributing editor Timothy Westendorf is pastor at Abiding Word, Highlands Ranch, Colorado.

-This is the sixth article in as 12-part series on the book of Revelation.
-Find the article and answers online after May 5.
+This is the final article in a 12-part series on the book of Revelation.
+Find the article and answers online after Nov.
+5.